-Medication administration:
+Medication Administration:

-- Epinephrine: - Increases heart rate and blood pressure and decreases airway edema/swelling and histamine release - Should be the first drug administered in acute anaphylaxis in moderate and severe symptoms, and its administration intramuscularly should not be delayed for IV or IO access. - Is most effective as an intramuscular injection in the thigh, which results in the fastest rise of blood concentration.
-Intramuscular or subcutaneous injections in the upper arm (deltoid) result in a much slower absorption and should not be used as a first choice - Is less effective when given as push-dose epinephrine dosing.
-Push-dose epinephrine is not recommended for the treatment of anaphylaxis. - Can be repeated every 5-15 minutes fore persisting signs of anaphylaxis. - Fluids and pressors may be started to treat shock additionally. - Diphenhydramine and steroids have no proven utility in moderate or severe anaphylaxis and may be given only after epinephrine.
+- Epinephrine is the drug of choice and the FIRST drug that should be administered in acute anaphylaxis (in moderate and severe symptoms). - Intramuscular injection in the thigh (but not the upper arm) results in the fastest rise of blood levels of epinephrine.
+Intramuscular injection in the upper arm (deltoid) and subcutaneously in the upper arm result in a much slower absorption and should not be used as a first choice. - IM epinephrine should be administered as a priority, before or during attempts at IV or IO access. - If signs of anaphylaxis persist, additional doses of IM epinephrine can be repeated every 5-15 minutes - Fluids and pressors may be started to treat shock additionally. - Diphenhydramine and steroids have no proven utility in moderate or severe anaphylaxis and may be given only after epinephrine.
 Diphenhydramine and steroids should NOT delay repeated epinephrine administration if needed. - In moderate and severe anaphylaxis, diphenhydramine may decrease mental status.
-Caution with rate of administration. - If a patient exhibits respiratory distress with wheezing, administer nebulized albuterol and consider administration of ipratroprium (Atrovent).
+Caution with rate of administration. - If a patient exhibits respiratory distress with wheezing, administer nebulized albuterol and consider administratino of ipratroprium (Atrovent)